lukaske/Giza-Hub/README.md

 # Volatility-Based Position Management on StarkNet

 ## Project Overview
-This project is an automated trading system built on StarkNet that predicts market volatility and decides whether to open or close trading positions.
+This project is an automated trading system built on StarkNet that predicts market volatility and decides whether to open or close LP positions for risk-management.
 Using machine learning models integrated with blockchain smart contracts, the system ensures efficient position management based on data-driven predictions.

 ## Features
 - **Volatility Prediction**: Utilizes the Giza ML model to predict market volatility from input data.